zammad/zammad-admin-documentation/manage/roles/index.rst

 Active
    Roles can't be deleted but set to inactive.
 If you do so, all users loose the permissions of this role.
-If this deactivated role is the only one of a user, this account isn't able to do anything in Zammad.
+If this inactive role is the only one of a user, this account isn't able to do anything in Zammad.
 The login is still possible.